Jiansiyu/g4cosmicAB/README.md

-# cosmic absorbtion G4 simulation Toy
+# cosmic absorption G4 simulation Toy

-> A small toy that used for simulate the cosmic absorbtion in U238
+> A small toy that used for simulate the cosmic absorption in U238

 ![](example.jpg)